wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.2.2 - Released on 27 April 2023 =
+= 2.2.3 - Released on 07 June 2023 =
-* New: Compatibility with Latest WP(6.2.0) & WC(7.6.1).
+* New: compatibility with latest WP(6.2.2) and WC(7.7.2)
-* Fixes: Minor bug fixes over the checkout page.
+* New: Compatibility with Checkout WC
-* Enhanced: Change the popup set to the radio button- global.
+* Fixed: Enhancement work of  template